Debt Camel

 Don’t take out a high cost loan just to be able to pay another debt.
 That may get you through this month but all your future months will be so much harder!

-One loan you could look at is the “micro loans” offered by Icelend.
+One loan you could look at is the “micro loans” offered by Iceland.
 These are interest free and up to £75 and come in the form of pre-loaded card that has to be spent at Iceland.
 See How to get Iceland interest-free loan for more details.
-Other ideas are in alternatives to payday loans.

 Do you have a longer-term problem?